 Koha (both given and received) should be in keeping with the commitment, and statutory obligation of Te Pūkenga through its Charter, to give effect to Te Tiriti o Waitangi.
-Te Pūkenga is applying best endeavours to embed this commitment in all organisational policies, procedures, and practices.
-It is recognised that Te Pūkenga is at the beginning of its journey and that policies and procedures will be updated as the manner in which we give meaning to this commitment becomes more apparent.

-Te Pūkenga recognises the giving and receiving of koha is in the spirit of tikanga ā-iwi (cultural practices/tribal customs) and is both appropriate and necessary for certain justified business purposes.
+Te Pūkenga recognises the giving and receiving of koha is in the spirit of tikanga ā-iwi (cultural practices/tribal customs) and is appropriate for occasions such as tangihanga, for use on a marae, and support for pōwhiri, mihi whakatau, meetings, or other events .
 While this is recognised, Te Pūkenga - as a public organisation - is also aware of the need to manage the expenditure and receipt of koha sensitively and with due diligence.

 - 5.1 Like gifts and hospitality, koha is considered sensitive expenditure and so is subject to the principles of integrity and financial good judgement as set out in this Policy.
-Any koha offered or accepted must have a justified cultural or business purpose, be open and transparent and free from conflict of interest. - 5.2 Koha may not be offered or given by Te Pūkenga in substitution for legitimate payment or remuneration, including expenses such as the hiring of marae, provision of food and/or associated resources.
-However, this does not prohibit ākonga/learners, kaimahi or Ohu Kaitiaki from making a koha contribution out of their own resources as part of a learning and/or cultural experience. - 5.3 Where kaimahi attend an event, function, or occasion where they are representing Te Pūkenga and are presented with a koha from an external individual or organisation, this koha is considered the property of Te Pūkenga. - 5.4 Similarly, where kaimahi are presented with a koha from ākonga/learners, suppliers, or other individuals/organisations, this koha is also considered the property of Te Pūkenga. - 5.5 All koha received by Te Pūkenga or kaimahi from external parties should be recorded in the Koha, Gifts and Hospitality Register. - 5.6 Giving or receiving koha may only be approved in accordance with the delegated authority levels specified in accordance with the National Delegations Policy. - 5.7 Te Pūkenga will reimburse kaimahi for expenses incurred in koha in accordance with this policy.
+Any koha offered or accepted must have a justified cultural purpose, be open and transparent and free from conflict of interest. - 5.2 Koha may not be offered or given by Te Pūkenga in substitution for legitimate payment or remuneration, including expenses such as the hiring of marae, provision of food and/or associated resources.
+However, this does not prohibit ākonga/learners, kaimahi or Ohu Kaitiaki from making a koha contribution out of their own resources as part of a learning and/or cultural experience.

+- 5.3 Where kaimahi attend an event, function, or occasion where they are representing Te Pūkenga and are presented with a koha from an external individual or organisation, this koha is considered the property of Te Pūkenga. - 5.4 Similarly, where kaimahi are presented with a koha from ākonga/learners, suppliers, or other individuals/organisations, this koha is also considered the property of Te Pūkenga. - 5.5 All koha received by Te Pūkenga or kaimahi from external parties should be recorded in their respective business division Koha, Gifts and Hospitality Register. - 5.6 Giving or receiving koha may only be approved in accordance with the delegated authority levels specified in accordance with the National Delegations Policy. - 5.7 Te Pūkenga will reimburse kaimahi for expenses incurred in koha in accordance with this policy.